2019 TaylorMade P790 Iron Review - We assess the performance of the new 2019 P790 iron and how it compares with the original

 At address, the top line looks to be a touch thinner, but there really isn’t much in it.
 This is a relief, as the original P790 was one of the best looking compact distance irons on the market.

 Performance wise, the differences were expectedly marginal but it appears there are some gains to be had.
-We tested both old and new P790 7-irons (both 30.5°) on the Foresight Sports GCQuad launch monitor in the same Dynamic Gold 105 shaft.
+We tested both old and new P790 7-irons (both 30.5°) on the Foresight Sports GCQuad launch monitor in a similar Dynamic Gold 105 shaft in S300.

 You’ll notice from the data that once gross mishits were deleted, from the eight counting shots with each the new P790 did provide a fraction more ball speed.
 It launched basically the same but did spin 300 rpm less than the old P790.

 Despite a one-yard lower flight, the new P790 did hit the longest shots, with carries of 180 and 181 yards, at an average of 178 yards.
-The old P790 gave us an average carry of 176 yards and interestingly, this was from a 1mph faster clubhead speed.
+The old P790 gave us an average carry of 176 yards and interestingly, this was from a 1.5 mph faster clubhead speed.

 In fact, the efficiency of Smash Factor of the new P790 was higher at 1.37 v 1.35 with the old P790, so it appears the clubface is working harder on the new model, especially on slight mishits.